oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

-# Oracle WebCenter Portal 12.2.1.4 on Docker
+# Oracle WebCenter Portal 12.2.1.4 in a container

 ## Mount a host directory into container